 The aging boomer population has opened up many opportunities for entreprenurs to help support their changing needs.
 Here are several business ideas and side hustle ideas for helping seniors during their retirement years.

 Baby boomers have significant buying power in our society.
-In fact, a recent report posits that worldwide baby boomer spending will reachby the end of 2019.
+In fact, a recent report posits that worldwide baby boomer spending will reach $15 trillion by the end of 2019.
 In light of these numbers, it’s no surprise that an increasing number of entrepreneurs are opting to start businesses that support the aging baby boomer population.

-By the year 2030, every baby boomer will be, and many of them will be seeking specific products and services to support their changing needs and lifestyle.
+By the year 2030, every baby boomer will be over the age of 65, and many of them will be seeking specific products and services to support their changing needs and lifestyle.
 As a result, the business world will need to make changes to accommodate this demographic.
 Here are some businesses to start if you hope to earn a living while supporting America’s growing senior population.

 Planning for retirement is stressful, and the problem doesn’t go away when seniors leave the working world.
 Older Americans still have to make crucial decisions regarding their living expenses, healthcare, leisure spending, and investments.
 If you want to help seniors in your community, think about offering financial planning and education services to ensure they make smart decisions about their money moving forward.